-As of December 31, 2022, the Company had approximately \$37.5 million in cash and cash equivalents as compared to \$34.2 million at December 31, 2021.
-The Company expects that its current cash and cash equivalents, approximately \$36.0 million as of the date of this annual report will be sufficient to support its projected operating requirements for at least the next 12 months from this date.
-The operating requirements include the current development plans for Bryostatin-1, our novel drug candidate targeting the activation of PKC epsilon and other development projects.
+As of December 31, 2023, the Company had approximately \$28.7 million in cash and cash equivalents as compared to \$37.5 million at December 31, 2022.
+The Company expects that its current cash and cash equivalents, approximately \$26.3 million as of the date of this Annual Report, will be sufficient to support its projected operating requirements and financial commitments for at least the next 12 months from this date.
+The operating requirements include the current development plans for Bryostatin-1, our novel drug candidate targeting the activation of Protein Kinase C Epsilon and other development projects.
+The financial commitments include the potential redemption of the Series B Convertible Preferred Stock for cash.